dongwhee-kim/QEC_Exercise/00_Background/README.md

     - **Space-Time Error**: Gate errors in syndrome extraction
 - **Delayed Correction**: The Decoder solves the matching problem (MWPM) utilizing **(X/Z) decoding graph** across this entire window to identify the most probable error chain.
 - **Application: Delayed Correction Strategy**
-    - **Rounds $1 \dots (d-1)$ (Accumulation)**: The Decoder continuously identifies errors and updates the **Pauli Frame** in software.
-Crucially, **no physical corrections** are applied to the qubits, and no logical verdict is made during these intermediate rounds.
-The system simply tracks the "virtual" error state in the background.
+    - **Rounds $1 \dots (d-1)$ (Accumulation)**: The syndrome data is streamed to the Host (Step ❼) every round.
+The Decoder identifies errors and updates the **Pauli Frame** in software. **Crucially, Step ❽ (Physical Feedback) does NOT occur during these rounds.** No physical corrections are applied to the qubits, and the FPGA proceeds to the next round immediately.
-    - **Round $d$ (Final Application & Validation)**: Upon the final measurement of the data qubits, the **accumulated Pauli Frame** is applied to the raw measurement results.
-Only at this stage is the **corrected logical outcome** computed and sent to the Host to verify if the initial state was preserved.
+    - **Round $d$ (Final Application & Validation)**: Upon the final measurement of the data qubits, the **accumulated Pauli Frame** is applied to the raw measurement results. **Only at this stage is Step ❽ effectively realized** (as a software correction on the final data) to compute the corrected logical outcome and verify if the initial state was preserved.
-- **Summary**: While syndrome data is sent to the Host **every round** to build the full spacetime syndrome history, the Decoder typically performs the computationally intensive matching and determines the final correction **only after accumulating $d$ rounds of data**.
+- **Summary**: While syndrome data is sent to the Host every round (Step ❼) to build the full spacetime syndrome history, the Decoder determines the final correction (Step ❽) only after accumulating $d$ rounds of data.

 # 4. Logical Errors & LER Calculation ($d=3$ Rotated Surface Code)